ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration

 \subsection{RQ3: Sensitivity to Number of Agents}

-To answer \textbf{RQ3}, we explore the impact of number of agents participated in the collaborative consultation, as shown in Table~\ref{tab:number_agents}.
-Our findings indicate that the participation of one or two \texttt{DoctorAgent}s has either no impact or a slightly negative impact on performance.
-This phenomenon can be attributed to the ease with which a small number of \texttt{DoctorAgent}s can reach a consensus, even if their final opinion lacks robustness.
-As the number of \texttt{DoctorAgent}s increases, the improvement can be explained by the incorporation of a wider range of perspectives and medical evidence, ultimately resulting in more comprehensive and reliable reports.
+For RQ3, we explore the impact of the number of agents participating in the collaborative consultation, as shown in \cref{tab:number_agents}.
+Our findings indicate that having one or two \texttt{DoctorAgent}s has little to no impact or slightly decreases performance.
+This is because a small number of \texttt{DoctorAgent}s can easily reach a consensus, even if their final opinion lacks robustness.
+As the number of \texttt{DoctorAgent}s increases, performance improves due to the incorporation of a wider range of perspectives and medical evidence, resulting in more comprehensive and reliable reports.